 Child Welfare Policy

-Economos celebrated the recent passing of the Federal Benefits for Youth in Foster Care Bill in the Colorado House of Representatives, which ensures foster youth receive the survivor benefits they are owed after the death of a parent.
+Economos celebrated the recent passing of the Federal Benefits for Youth in Foster Care bill in the Colorado legislature, which ensures foster youth receive the survivor benefits they are owed after the death of a parent.
 Historically, these benefits were often used to offset the cost of the child’s foster care, leaving them with no financial stability when they age out of the child welfare system.

 Though policy work in child welfare is often challenging, Economos shared that a guiding light should be the voices of those with lived experience in the welfare system: “We have got to look, and listen, and hear people who’ve come up through these systems.
 If we don’t have that voice, then I don’t think we’re actually doing our job.”